888kitkatcode/good-shyte/README.md

 9. Users can view a page containing their own recommendations only (for ease of editing and deleting).
 10. Allow users to like recommendations.
     - JS - Add Event Listener - when someone hits 'Like' box, their name appears?
+11. Allow users to reply to specific comments.